 The truth about snoring is that most cases are not harmful.
 Around 24% of the 90 million snorers in America are diagnosed with sleep apnea, leaving the majority in a no-risk category.
 In many instances, snoring is a result of faulty sleep habits or poor sleep hygiene.

 While a comfy bed is a bedroom essential for all sleepers, getting the best mattress isn’t a sure-fire solution to stop snoring for good.
-The best bed, paired with other natural remedies such as diet, exercise, and sleeping position, can make a positive impact on sleep health.
+The best bed, paired with other natural remedies such as diet, exercise, and sleep position, can make a positive impact on sleep health.

 With some simple sleep hygiene adjustments, snoring less is definitely within reach.
 The following snoring solutions are easy enough to try at home to provide better sleep for yourself and your sleeping buddy who is getting sick of the snores.

-Sleeping on your side is the best sleeping position to help you stop snoring.
+Avoid sleeping on your back, since this can cause you to block passageways and cause snoring.
 The side sleeping position minimizes compression of the airways, allowing for easier airflow.

 Maintaining a side sleeping position is easier when you sleep on a contouring base such as a memory foam mattress.
 A gentle contour will hold your sleeping position in place and guide the body to the right position without putting extra strain on the spine.

 Hugging a memory foam body pillow is a great way to remain in the side position throughout the night.
-Similarly to a memory foam mattress, a foam pillow has contouring features that can hold you in place and help you stop snoring.
+Similar to a memory foam mattress, a foam pillow has contouring features that can hold you in place and help reduce snoring.

 A popular and easy anti-snoring exercise is repeating vowels (a-e-i-o-u) for three minutes at least 3 times a day.
-This focussed exercise is said to help strengthen muscles which is essential when you want to stop snoring.
+This focussed exercise is said to help reduce snoring by strengthening muscles in the back of your throat.

 The best way to ensure your pillow is perfectly aligned to your neck and shoulders is to use an adjustable pillow.
 You can completely customize the height and perfectly position your head to ensure airways are as open as possible.

 Disclaimer.
 We love sleep and we want you to get the best sleep possible.
 But we do not provide medical advice.
 This blog is intended for informational purposes only.
 It is not a substitute for professional medical info, diagnosis, or treatment.
 Never ignore professional medical advice in seeking treatment because of something you have read on our blog.